zulvkr/zulvkr.github.io/src/posts/applying-for-a-tech-job.md

 Well, I just finished with FreeCodeCamp certification so that could speak up a bit for my skill.

-### Have you look up jobs?
+### Have you look up for jobs?

 Jobs are everywhere, but that makes finding a good one can be harder.
 I think this is my current Issue.
 I have to make a strategy to apply efficiently and avoiding potholes.

 Let's filter the job now.

 1. It should be local or has local presence.
 A foreign one is fine but must have solid background.
-2. It should take a junior, 2 year experience kind.
+2. It should take a junior, 2 year experience maybe a signal for junor or some kind.
 3. It's not a pothole.
 4. It aligns with my skillset and development program - backend.

-This is just a random list I made, but surely can be worked on as a base for specifying wanted job.
+This is just a random list I made, but surely it can be worked on as a base for specifying wanted job.

 The first and second is easy to identify so I skipped on that.